dwarvesf/brainery/updates/ogif/19-ogif-office-hours-0822.md

 **01:07:18** - For example, if I need a chatbot to respond to SQL queries, as long as I have a database and a clear schema, I can have the AI query the latest notes in Memo.
 Some complex queries can be very difficult to do manually, but with AI, I can input enough context and let the AI handle the rest.

-**01:09:55** - What we do with Diffy is mainly to organize assistants or code simple functions like agent workflows.
+**01:09:55** - What we do with Dify is mainly to organize assistants or code simple functions like agent workflows.
 This mainly involves calling functions, but when doing more complex work, the AI model can still handle it well.
-For instance, I’ve built a simple reporting model before, and Diffy is just a platform for me to code these functions.
+For instance, I’ve built a simple reporting model before, and Dify is just a platform for me to code these functions.

 **01:11:27** - If you have an LLM server or an API server compatible with OpenAI, you can integrate it into your system.
 Then, you can add modules or new features to this platform.
 This allows you to create complex AI applications without having to build everything from scratch.

-**01:12:16** - Diffy can be compared to an AI coding tool, but I don’t use direct code; instead, I mainly use the functions provided by the platform to create chatbots or agents.
+**01:12:16** - Dify can be compared to an AI coding tool, but I don’t use direct code; instead, I mainly use the functions provided by the platform to create chatbots or agents.
 You can configure system prompts and create agents to handle specific tasks.
-Diffy helps you organize this work without having to leave the platform or use external tools like OpenAI or Anthropic.
+Dify helps you organize this work without having to leave the platform or use external tools like OpenAI or Anthropic.

 **01:13:13** - It also allows you to add documents like PDFs or text to provide knowledge to the AI.
 For example, if you have internal knowledge within the company, you can upload and index it so that the AI can understand and respond more accurately.
 Some functions like Google Search or Doo are available, which you can use to search the internet and interact with the AI.

 **01:14:49** - Another example is using the Tally tool to search for information about the Paris Olympics; it will search the internet and return results via API.
 The workflows are also built like a diagram, allowing you to visualize how the entire system operates.

-**01:15:45** - I know this introduction might sound a bit complex, but the main idea is that Diffy allows you to organize and use AI tools effectively.
-Some tools are pre-coded in Diffy and can’t be customized much, but you can create custom tools according to your needs.
+**01:15:45** - I know this introduction might sound a bit complex, but the main idea is that Dify allows you to organize and use AI tools effectively.
+Some tools are pre-coded in Dify and can’t be customized much, but you can create custom tools according to your needs.

 **01:16:28** - I’ve created a few custom tools, and there are also tools available on the platform; all are workflows converted into API requests.
-You can create such requests to interact with the Diffy platform, like generating a logo or making URL requests.
+You can create such requests to interact with the Dify platform, like generating a logo or making URL requests.

 **01:17:26** - You can place your API key in these requests and use them to perform tasks like searching, creating new tasks, or interacting with external APIs.
 This helps you create custom applications without having to write too much code.